inspiralpatterns/utopia-mlops-assignment/README.md

 idea was to pick a framework and try to stick with it for the most part, thus the idea of leaning towards `tfio.audio`.
 Nevertheless, I still believe that `librosa` provides an easy and safe framework for all audio things.

-Finally, I have not been able to rid the code of all hard-coded stuff and ad-hoc implementation e.g.
+Finally, I have not been able to rid the code of all hard-coded stuff and ad-hoc implementation e.g. in random and non-exhaustive order:

 * when [shuffling the dataset](https://github.com/inspiralpatterns/utopia-mlops-assignment/blob/e1be99eed4c568a4f857daab414a8ea0b8d3120c/script.py#L22) the code still depends on the hard-coded size of the full dataset;
 * the [input shape](https://github.com/inspiralpatterns/utopia-mlops-assignment/blob/e1be99eed4c568a4f857daab414a8ea0b8d3120c/src/pipeline/steps.py#L73) for the model is coupled to the shape of each processed audio file, that the model will fail is e.g. the audio file duration changes.
-* most of the IO functions rely on the use of `Path`, and generators of them.
+* most of the IO functions rely on the use of `Path`, and generators of them;
+* there should be a more general definition of _dataset_;
+* there could be a more general `Model` interface, from which `CNNModel` could inherit;
+* tests are missing for all classes so that input and output are validated;
+* error handling is not in place, that is, there are no custom exception thrown by the classes in case of failure and no process to cope with such failure (such as `Either` types);
+* docstrings are missing for all classes.

 Ideally, we would like to impute such dynamic values as input shape, dataset size etc. during the preprocessing task and store them as metadata so that they could be used in downstream steps.